Jason-Chen-2017/pycnblog/blog/zen/56/物联网(IoT)技术和各种传感器设备的集成：RFID与物联网.md

 ## 1. Background Introduction

 In the rapidly evolving digital age, the Internet of Things (IoT) has emerged as a revolutionary technology, transforming various industries by connecting everyday objects to the internet.
-This interconnectedness enables these objects to collect and exchange data, making them \"smart\" and capable of automating tasks.
+This interconnectedness enables these objects to collect and exchange data, making them "smart" and capable of automating tasks.
 One of the key technologies driving this revolution is Radio-Frequency Identification (RFID), a wireless non-contact application technology that uses radio waves to automatically identify and track tags attached to objects.
 This article delves into the integration of IoT technology and various sensor devices, with a focus on RFID and IoT.

 ### 1.1 The Rise of IoT and RFID